jac459/metadriver/README.md

 #### To Do
 (not started but planned)
+- Registration capability in order to register to external systems (Hue, spotify, ...)
+- Variable saving (dictionnary store),
 - Support of headers on HTTP calls.
 - Buttons in list
 - Additional transport and format (MQTT, TCP, ...).
 - More sample devices (including IR blaster examples).

+#### Known bugs
+- Variables are not working for discovered items

 ## Install